fluencelabs/docs/docs/stake/bridge_guide/bridge_guide.md

 ## Introduction

 Fluence is a Layer 2 (L2) network bridging to Ethereum.
 To participate in the Fluence Network, you must first transfer your funds from Ethereum to the Fluence Network, which is done with the Fluence blockchain Bridge Application.
-This guide will walk you through using the Application and showing you how to move your assets between Ethereum and Fluence.
+This guide will walk you through using the Application and show you how to move your assets between Ethereum and Fluence.

 ### Key concepts